-79 13 C.F.R. §120.213.

-80 SBA, "Maximum Allowable 7(a) Fixed Interest Rates," 83 Federal Register 55478, November 6, 2018.
+77 The SBA uses a multistep formula to determine the maximum allowable fixed interest rate for all 7(a) loans (with the exception of the Export Working Capital Program and Community Advantage loans) and periodically publishes that rate and the maximum allowable variable interest rate in the Federal Register.
+See 13 C.F.R. §120.213; and SBA, "Maximum Allowable 7(a) Fixed Interest Rates," 83 Federal Register 55478, November 6, 2018.
 For the previously used fixed interest rates formula, see SBA, "Business Loan Program Maximum Allowable Fixed Rate," 74 Federal Register 50263-50264, September 30, 2009.
-The SBA has a separate formula for Community Advantage loan interest rates and does not prescribe interest rates for the Export Working Capital Loans, but it does monitor the rates charged for reasonableness.